quantacms/quanta/README.md

 composer install
 ```

 5. Done!
-Check your new site at http://myproject
+Check your brand new site at http://myproject

-and start customizing.
+and start customizing it.

 Detailed information about Quanta's installation process is available on the website: https://www.quanta.org/installation-instructions/